oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/cicd/choose-an-approach.md

   If you need to make an update in a lower layer, then you will need to rebuild that layer and all of the layers above it.
 This means that you will need to rebuild the domain layer.
-In the case of Model in Image, you will need to determine if you need to keep the same domain encryption keys.
+In the case of Domain in Image, you will need to determine if you need to keep the same domain encryption keys.

 The diagram below summarizes these concerns in a decision tree for the “domain-in-image” case: